Skip to main content

 The Bambuser tracking library is a JavaScript library that allows you to track shopper events on your website.
 It is designed to be easy to implement and can be used with any website.

-1. Include the Bambuser Tracking Library
+1. Include the tracking library

-To enable direct event tracking, include the Bambuser tracking library by adding the appropriate script tag to your website's HTML.
+To enable event tracking, add the appropriate script tag to your website's HTML.
 It's generally recommended to place scripts before the closing </body> tag, but they can also be placed in the <head>.

 note